COMP2150-24s1/level-design-assessment-bryanzhang1113/README.md

 navigating through platforms while avoiding enemies and obstacles finding the switch to activate the door
 - Keys
-I have placed each key in a specific location of each section that requires the player to explore further and think outside the box
+I have placed each key in a specific location of each section that requires the player to explore further should they choose to skip its path.
+I have placed areas where players can choose their own path to go through.

 ### 1.4.
 Exploration
 How does your level design facilitate autonomy and invite the player to explore?
 How do your aesthetic and layout choices create distinct and memorable spaces and/or places?